 Emergency Department

 Residents will rotate in the adult emergency department at both the Weill Cornell and Lower Manhattan campuses, and the pediatric emergency department at Weill Cornell.
 Physician assistant residents will evaluate and treat patients under the direct supervision of attending physicians as well as senior advanced practice providers.
 This close relationship provides an outstanding forum to learn from the diversity and complexity of medical conditions treated in the ED.
 Physician assistant residents also work alongside resident physicians and nurse practitioner residents in all acuity level areas of the department, including Area A where we see the most critically ill and injured patients.
-A typical work week includes four to five 12-hour shifts.
+A typical work week includes four shifts per week.
 Each resident is expected to work a fair share of day, evening, night, and weekend shifts, as well as legal and religious holidays.

 The majority of learning throughout the residency is clinically based and at the bedside, under the supervision of both physicians and senior advanced practice providers.
 Post-shift, physician assistant residents are encouraged to read independently to learn more about the specific diseases and patient presentations encountered that day.